AriFordsham/GHCWiki/garbage-collector-notes.md

 ## The Scheduler

-Most of the interesting things related to scheduling and multithreading in Haskell centers around the function “schedule” that is define in Schedule.c
+Most of the interesting things related to scheduling and multithreading in Haskell center around the function schedule() that is define in Schedule.c.
+This is the part of schedule that take a thread from the run and decides what to do with it.

 ```wiki
 static Capability * schedule (Capability *initialCapability, Task *task)